 Wheel balancing and wheel alignment often get confused as being the same service.
-However, they have different roles in helping to maintain the life of your tyres and it’s good to understand why they are both important integral elements of vehicle maintenance!
+However, they actually have very different roles in helping to maintain the life of your tyres.

 Wheel balance addresses the distance of weight around the wheels whilst wheel alignment focuses on the position of the wheel in relation to the road and each other.

 Here are the differences between wheel balance and wheel alignment and how to recognise the signs:

 Wheel balance ensures the tyres are rotating evenly.
 Have you ever felt vibrations through your steering wheel whilst driving at higher speeds?
 If so, this is an indication that your wheel balance needs assessing.

 - Treadwear causes the weight distance to change, meaning tyres become imbalanced.
 In turn, this can cause the vehicle to shake slightly, making it uncomfortable for drivers.

 - Technicians use a calibrated wheel spin balancer to test the static and moving wheel balance.
 The test involves adding small weights around the rim which counterweight inconsistencies to improve the balance of the wheels.